BY Stephen Cavey | 2 April 2021

 PCI DSS 4.0 places greater emphasis on security as a continuous process and will promote fluid data management practices that integrate with an organization’s overall security and compliance posture.
 The majority of changes to its requirements is achieved by changing the language from stating what ‘must’ be implemented to what the resulting security outcome ‘is’.
 Other changes include:

 If you are already compliant with PCI DSS 3.2.1, then you have a solid baseline to work from.
-PCI version 4.0 is expected to be stronger than the already comprehensive v3.2.1.
-Therefore, organizations will first need to understand how to quickly get organized and evaluate what is needed to achieve PCI DSS compliance.
-We have put together a quick checklist for you to get started.
+However, PCI version 4.0 is expected to be stronger than the already comprehensive v3.2.1 and organizations will first need to understand how to quickly get organized and evaluate what is needed to achieve PCI compliance in 2021.
+Here is a quick PCI compliance checklist for you to get started.

 Resources and support are available to navigate version 4.0.
 In fact, the core of our Ground Labs Enterprise Recon PCI solution is deeply rooted in PCI compliance since 2007 and is the global leader in PCI card data scanning.
 It allows organizations to discover and remediate cardholder data information, as well as over 300 data types, including predefined and variants that include sensitive, personal and confidential data across an organization’s entire network, both on-premise and in the cloud.
 The remediation functions are available to mask, encrypt or delete sensitive data and is an effective solution to help organizations achieve and maintain PCI DSS compliance.

 PCI DSS 4.0 represents the most comprehensive data security standard in PCI SSC’s 15 year history — get ahead of the official release and ensure your organization is ready for it with the help of Ground Labs.

 Have questions about PCI DSS 4.0 or are curious to learn more about Enterprise Recon PCI help you succeed?
 Schedule a demo with a PCI data discovery expert today.